pikelet-lang/pikelet/book/src/language/index.md

 | `F64`    | `1`, `2`, `3`, ..., `0.0`, `1.0`, ...  |

 > **Note:** You can't do much with these primitive types yet.
 In the future we
-> will add some primitive functions to allow you to maniplate them.
+> will add some primitive functions to allow you to manipulate them.

 ## Type annotations